Gersten-type conjecture for henselian local rings of normal crossing varieties: Computations of motivic cohomology groups on global cases

 Assume that the isomorphism (\ref{Zerods}) holds in the case where $\#\left((\spec(A))^{(0)}\right)\leq s$.
 Suppose that $\#\left((\spec(A))^{(0)}\right)=s+1$.
 Let $\bar{\{y\}}$ be an irreducible component of $\spec(A)$ and $U_{0}=\spec(A)\setminus\bar{\{y\}}$.
 Then there exists an exact sequence

-by the localization theorem (\cite[p.779, Theorem 3.2]{Ge}).
-Let $Z_{1}$ be the union of the irreducible components of $\spec(A)$ except for $\bar{\{y\}}$.
+by the localization theorem (\cite[p.779, Theorem 3.2]{Ge}) and the isomorphism (\ref{Vanineg}).
+Let $Z_{1}$ be the union of the irreducible components of $\spec(A)$ excluding $\bar{\{y\}}$.
 Since $Z_{1}\cap\bar{\{y\}}$ is the spectrum of a local ring of a normal crossing variety over $\spec(k)$, we have